vesica/dockerstackdeploy.com/_posts/2019-07-09-running-haproxy-in-a-docker-container-with-lets-encrypt.md

 Running your reverse proxy to serve domain names via HA Proxy on a Docker Swarm or Kubernetes with Let's Encrypt can be a challenge.
 When we set off to do this, we had a few goals in mind:

-* Auto-generate the certificates before they expire</li>
+* Auto-generate the certificates before they expire
-* The ability to have virtually unlimited domain names served by the container</li>
+* The ability to have virtually unlimited domain names served by the container
-* Do not mount any volumes - so we can easily swap out the machines the containers are deployed on</li>
+* Do not mount any volumes - so we can easily swap out the machines the containers are deployed on
-* This should all be integrated into our CI/CD pipeline, so we can just change the HA Proxy config and push up to a git repository and the new config gets deployed</li>
+* This should all be integrated into our CI/CD pipeline, so we can just change the HA Proxy config and push up to a git repository and the new config gets deployed

 ### The Solution

 In the end, we came up with a simple solution, but it does require 2 private Docker images (to avoid having mounted volumes).
 Here's what we did:

-1. Create a base container with HA Proxy, Let's Encrypt Certbot and all the required plugins that allow us to automatically generate certs.</li>
+1. Create a base container with HA Proxy, Let's Encrypt Certbot and all the required plugins that allow us to automatically generate certs.
-2. Use this base container to build a private container which has the certificates inside it.</li>
+2. Use this base container to build a private container which has the certificates inside it.
-3. Use the second container and push your HA Proxy config file into it, deploy it to Docker Hub to Quay.io, and let a webhook deploy your updated configuration (this deployment bit is not covered in this article).</li>
+3. Use the second container and push your HA Proxy config file into it, deploy it to Docker Hub to Quay.io, and let a webhook deploy your updated configuration (this deployment bit is not covered in this article).

 Because we use Certbot plugins and build the Docker images in Circle CI, our only limitation is that our domains' DNS be served by either Cloudflare, Linode, Route 53, or Google.